goneal26/16-bit-RISC-architecture/README.md

 14) STORE: RAM[rx] = ry
 15) JUMP: unconditionally set program counter to ry <!-- may change because then im not using s1-s6 -->
 16) JZRO: set program counter to ry if rx = 0

+### Assembly Language and the Assembler
+The assembler will be written in Java, and will allow assembled programs to be outputted as either raw binary files, plaintext binary characters, or plaintext hexcodes.

 ## Progress
 - [x] Machine Language Specification